Quasibound States, Stability and Wave Functions of the Test Fields in the Consistent 4D Einstein-Gauss-Bonnet Gravity: Wave Eigenfunctions

-In this section we will use the Vieira--Bezerra--Kokkotas method \cite{arXiv:2104.03938,AnnPhys.373.28} to derive the wave functions describing massless test particles that propagate in the 4DEGBBH spacetime.
-This approach consists of using some properties of the general Heun functions, as well as their polynomial (alpha-)condition, to write the general Heun polynomials and then obtains the wave eigenfunctions.

-The general Heun polynomials are denoted as $\mbox{Hp}_{n,m}(x)$.
-Here, $m(=0,1,\ldots,n)$ is related to the properly choose of the accessory parameter $q=q_{n,m}$, which are the solutions that cut (in a certain order) the power series describing the general Heun functions.
-In our case, general Heun polynomials depend on the spin $s$, as well as on the angular quantum number $l$, of the test fields and should be denoted as $\mbox{Hp}_{sln,m}(x)$ and $q_{sln,m}$.
-Thus, the general Heun polynomials for the fundamental and first excited modes are given, respectively, by \cite{arXiv:2104.03938}
+The quasibound state radial wave eigenfunctions are given in terms of the general Heun polynomials, which can be denoted as $\mbox{HeunGp}_{n;\eta}(b,q;-n,\beta,\gamma,\delta;x)$, where the parameter $\eta$ is related to the appropriate determination of the accessory parameter $q=q_{n;\eta}$ via the second polynomial condition given by Equation~(\ref{eq:q-condition}), which are the solutions that cut (in a certain order) the power series describing the general Heun functions; it is such that $\eta=0,1,2,\ldots,n$.
+In our case, the general Heun polynomials depend also on the spin $s$ and hence they should be denoted as $\mbox{HeunGp}_{sn;\eta}(b,q_{sn;\eta};-n,\beta,\gamma,\delta;x)$.